openaps/docs/docs/docs/walkthrough/phase-0/setup-edison.md

 Finally dev branches need to run `cd ~/src/oref0/ && npm run global-install` for the new _oref0-online_ to work

 ### Installation using iPhone

-settings>general>About>Bluetooth (the 13th line down).
+This command differs from Phase2 Step2 with the addition of the --btmac option.`cd && ~/src/oref0/bin/oref0-setup.sh --btmac=AA:BB:CC:DD:EE:FF` iPhone: Settings>General>About>Bluetooth (the 13th line down).
 This is the MAC Address.
-Use it with the --btmac option and with both the `trust` and `pair` commands.
-The digits in this number are are hexidecimal which replaces 10, 11, 12, 13, 14, 15 with A, B, C, D, E, F. Notice that Bluetooth is one line below WiFi and is one larger than WiFi.
-(D+1=E)
+Use it with the --btmac option.
+For further instruction for this interactive program see Phase 2 step 2.

-`cd && ~/src/oref0/bin/oref0-setup.sh --btmac=AA:BB:CC:DD:EE:FF` See Phase 2, step 2 for instructions.
-This is an interactive program.
-This command differs from Phase2 Step2 with the addition of the --btmac option.
+iPhone: Settings>Bluetooth  My Devices must be empty.
+If not then tap the information button and "forget" each line.

-`hciconfig hci0 name $HOSTNAME` This will have bluetooth use the name you called Edison just after the Flash process.
+`hciconfig hci0 name $HOSTNAME` This will cause bluetooth to use the name you called Edison just after the Flash process.

 `bluetoothctl`

-`help` just to make sure its working.
-If no help then reboot and begin again with hciconfig...
+`help` to verify function.
+Otherwise reboot and begin again with hciconfig...

 `power on`

 `scan on`

-`devices` Your iphone is listed by MAC Address and the Name you set in Settings>General>About>Name.
+`devices` Your iphone is listed by MAC Address and the Name you set in iPhone: Settings>General>About>Name.

 `agent on`